Jonetz/TreeDetection/installations.md

    Build cuda_12.0.r12.0/compiler.32267302_0
    ```
 If there are some problems or the CUDA Version is not compatible with the given package options, try manually installing the missing packages:

 1.)
 Install Detectron2
 - Facebooks [Detectron2 libary](https://github.com/facebookresearch/detectron2) needs to be compiled specifically for your CUDA version, so it must be installed separately, under windows this requires several additional libaries, so linux is recommended:
    ```bash
    pip install 'git+https://github.com/facebookresearch/detectron2.git'
    ```
+   If this returns a error you can try installation via conda using the conda-forge channel  `conda install -c conda-forge detectron2`, ensure version 0.6 was installed.
 - Again if you have a different CUDA or Torch versions please refer to the [official installation guide](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) to find the correct version.
 - You can check if the installation was successful using this command, which should return a version number:
    ```bash